-CRUTCH REMOVAL – A BASIC IDEA IN NUTRITIONAL BALANCING
+CRUTCH REMOVAL – A BASIC IDEA IN DEVELOPMENT SCIENCE

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any health condition.

-Nutritional balancing does not remove the crutches.
+The development program does not, by itself, remove the crutches.
 However, it enables the body to remove the crutches.
 The ways it does this are:

 1. Balancing the sodium/potassium ratio.
 For more on this, please read The Sodium/Potassium Ratio on this site.